Controller Witness API

 success | boolean | true |

-uid | string | EAS attestation UID of the new (or existing) Controller Witness attestation |
+uid | string | null | EAS attestation UID of the Controller Witness attestation |

-txHash | string | null | Transaction hash (null if returning an existing attestation) |
+txHash | string | Transaction hash |

-blockNumber | number | null | Block number (null if returning an existing attestation) |
+blockNumber | number | Block number |

 observedAt | number | Unix timestamp when the witness observed the controller assertion |